Blog - DealMachine for Real Estate Investing

 “Hi, this is Karmel from Keller Williams Realty, I saw that your house is not listed on the MLS anymore, I was wondering when you are ready to interview real estate agents to get your house sold.
 Please give me a call at 336-609-6016 I would greatly love the opportunity to talk to you.”

-The real estate agents are actually trying to sell real estate services, so it's “unsolicited advertising” and telemarketing.
+With this language, the real estate agents were held to be actually trying to sell real estate services, so it's “unsolicited advertising” and "telemarketing" thus violating the TCPA.

 Jance v.
 Homerun Offer LLC